 - Direction and dosage information for HESKA Solo Step FH Feline Heartworm Test Cassettes

 HESKA Solo Step FH Feline Heartworm Test CassettesThis treatment applies to the following species:

 Feline Heartworm Antibody Test Kit

-1. A sample of feline serum, plasma or anticoagulated whole blood
+1. A sample of feline serum or plasma

 2. Test cassette (provided)

 1. Open the foil package and place the test cassette on a flat solid surface (Figure 1).

 2. Using the pipette, draw up the patient sample into the stem portion of the pipette.
 Do not fill the bulb (Figure 2).